practicalarduino/ProtoShieldMega/README.markdown

 to fit horizontal PCB-mount sockets that need to overlap the edge.
-Note that this design uses surface-mount parts in 0805 packaging for supporting components such as smoothing capacitors, status LEDs, and associated current limiting resistors.
+Note that this design uses surface-mount parts in 0805 packaging for supporting components such as smoothing capacitors, status LEDs, and associated current limiting resistors, but has custom oversized 0805 pads to make it easier to hand-solder.

 Features:

- * Reset button wired through to Arduino reset pin
+ * Reset button wired through to Arduino reset pin.
- * Additional momentary button (output biased high by 10k resistor and pulled low by the button)
+ * Additional momentary button (output biased high by 10k resistor and pulled low by the button).
  * Two general-purpose SMT LEDs wired to VCC (drive low to illuminate)
- * Pads for 2 surface-mount 100nF smoothing capacitors
+ * Pads for 2 surface-mount 100nF smoothing capacitors.
+ * Parts overlay on both the top and the bottom so you can see what you are connecting without having to keep turning the board over.

 INSTALLATION